 30. In researching a question of fact, the researcher will focus her efforts on identifying authorities with fact patterns similar to her client's facts.

-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with
+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law sources when faced with ambiguous statutes.